cdxcore.subdir#

 Parent directory.

-If parent is a cdxcore.subdir.SubDir then its parameters are used as default values here.
+If parent is a cdxcore.subdir.SubDir then its parameters are used as default values.

 extstr | None, default None

 Extension for files managed by this SubDir.
-All files will share the same extension.
+All files managed by self will share the same extension.

 If set to "" no extension is assigned to this directory.
-That means, for example, that cdxcore.subdir.SubDir.files() returns all files contained in the directory, not just files with a specific extension.
+That mean that all files are considered.
+For example, cdxcore.subdir.SubDir.files() then returns all files contained in the directory, not just files with a specific extension.

 • ‘pck’ for the default PICKLE format.